quividi/vidicenter-api-documentation/docs/source/topology.rst

 Network's sites list
 ####################

-Returns a list of a network's sites.
+Returns a list of a network's sites

 URL
 ---